Cosmological simulations of massive black hole seeds: predictions for next generation electromagnetic and gravitational wave observations: Results

 The BHMF for the DCBH model is roughly consistent with the $f_{\rm{seed}} \sim 0.25$ model, except for the low-redshift, low-$M_{\rm{BH}}$ end, where the DCBH seed model falls off drastically (e.g. below $M_{\rm{BH}} \sim 10^7 \mathrm {M_\odot}$ at $z = 2$) due to the difference in redshifts at which black hole seeds form.
 In particular, most seeds in the DCBH model form at an early time (see Figure~\ref{fig:seednumbers}), in contrast to $f_{\rm{seed}}$ based models which continue seeding black holes at all redshifts as is the case in the original Illustris model.
 Since the DCBH model seeds very few black holes at low redshift and $M_{\rm{BH}}(z = 0.5)$ is directly correlated with $z_{\rm{seed}}$, nearly all black holes have had sufficient time to reach at least $\sim 10^{6.5} \: \mathrm{M_\odot}$ (given our accretion prescription), and thus the mass function decreases rapidly below this scale.
 Thus our model predicts very few low redshift, low mass black holes which formed via direct collapse route.
 However, we note that this does not necessarily mean that there will be a turnover in the overall observed BHMF.
 Our model only considers DCBHs, but we also expect black holes may form via NSCs or from PopIII remnants.
 Black holes formed through these mechanisms may contribute significantly to the mass function, providing the potential to partially or even completely overcome the turnover found in the DCBH population.
 Alternatively, or additionally, it is possible that some of the direct collapse seeds will not grow by accretion as efficiently as in our model which may lead to a less significant decrease in the low mass-end BHMF shape.
+Furthermore, our analysis does not include black holes which may have been seeded by direct-collapse but whose host halo never reaches the threshold for seeding in the original simulation ($5 \times 10^{10} \: h^{-1} \: \mathrm{M_\odot}$).
+As discussed in Section \ref{sec:seedproperties}, this will represent a low-$M_{\rm{BH}}$ population, and thus should have minimal impact on the results shown here.
+In particular, we note that the mean mass for black holes in haloes below $10^{11} \: \mathrm{M_\odot}$ in the original simulation is only $2.6 \times 10^5 \: \mathrm{M_\odot}$ at z = 0.5 and less than 3\% have $M_{\rm{BH}} > 10^6 \: \mathrm{M_\odot}$, suggesting these black holes will have minimal impact on the results considered here, where we generally limit our analysis to $M_{\rm{BH}} > 10^6 \: \mathrm{M_\odot}$.
+This is supported by results of \citet{Wang2019}, who found that seeding black holes at earlier times with $M_{\rm{BH,seed}}=10^3 \: h^{-1} \: \mathrm{M_\odot}$ resulted in comparable mass black holes when reaching the Illustris-seed threshold (for haloes at $M_{\rm{DM}}=10^{10} \: h^{-1} \: \mathrm{M_\odot}$, $\langle log(M_{\rm{BH}}) \rangle \sim 5.18$ with standard deviation $\sim 0.55$). \citet{Habouzit2017} also looked at low-$M_{\rm{BH,seed}}$ simulations, and found that the black holes would not grow to $10^6 \: \mathrm{M_\odot}$ until the host galaxy reached a stellar mass of a few $\times 10^8 \: \mathrm{M_\odot}$ (and a few $\times 10^9$ in simulations which used a delayed cooling model for SN feedback), broadly consistent with Illustris' halo mass threshold.

 Similar to the BHMF, the QLF tends to exhibit a simple normalization shift equivalent to $f_{\rm{seed}}$ at either high redshift or low-$L_{\rm{BH}}$, the regimes in which most black holes have undergone few or no mergers and thus modifying the seed prescription changes which black holes form but does not affect their subsequent growth.
 As with the high-mass BHMF, the low redshift, high-luminosity black holes tend to have undergone numerous mergers, and thus the number is generally unaffected by the seed model.
 However, we find that the low-redshift, high-end of the QLF is somewhat less affected by the seed prescription than the BHMF is, such that current observational data cannot differentiate between our seed formation models.
 This is broadly consistent with the semi-analytic model of \citet{VolonteriLodatoNatarajan2008}, who also found the mass function to be more sensitive to seed model than the luminosity function.